 The diagram from Miriam Gilbert from Coincidencity gets right to the core of organizations: bad feelings everywhere!
 But is this true?
 Aren't companies like Netflix or Spotify leaders in corporate culture?
 Isn't change now everywhere, e.g. within Siemens (link to interaction day), caused by Digitalization pressure?
 Or is it just state-authorities suffering from deficits?
 As the book from Frederic Laloux is already the second one on organizations this term and being responsible for the development of a corporate culture document for the University, it is about time to write down some experiences made during the last term.
 A big thank you to my colleague Oliver Kretzschmar who recommended the book to me.
 Embarrassingly it turned out that lots of colleagues had already read it.
-Here is the document: Re-inventing the University which is not final yet.
+Here is the document: Update University which is not final yet.

 Game development is much more than design, arts and fun.
 It is about platforms, publishing, marketing and last but not least money as you can see.
 A few more numbers I just found at highscalability.com .